-Example 14.14.
-Combining Machines: Design a machine that computes the function f(m, n) = 2(m + n).
+Example 14.20.
+Combining Machines: We'll design a machine which, when started on input consisting of two blocks of I's of length n and m, halts with a single block of 2(m + n) I's on the tape.
 In order to build this machine, we can combine two machines we are already familiar with: the addition machine, and the doubler.
 We begin by drawing a state diagram for the addition machine.

-Instead of halting at state q_2 , we want to continue operation in order to double the output.
+Instead of halting in state q_2 , we want to continue operation in order to double the output.
 Recall that the doubler machine erases the first stroke in the input and writes two strokes in a separate output.
 Let's add an instruction to make sure the tape head is reading the first stroke of the output of the addition machine.

 It is now easy to double the input-all we have to do is connect the doubler machine onto state q_4 .
 This requires renaming the states of the doubler machine so that they start at q_4 instead of q_0 -this way we don't end up with two starting states.
-The final diagram should look as in Figure 14.3.
+The final diagram should look as in Figure 14.7.